 Online banking is a great tool to help small businesses quickly and conveniently track financial information, as well as pay their bills and employees.
 However, data thieves are now targeting small business owners — and their employees — to get access to their online banking credentials and accounts so that they can make unauthorized money transfers.
 A small business can protect itself against increased liability on its financial transactions by using strong procedures to secure the credentials they use to access their bank accounts.

-“In this day and age when practically everything is done on the Internet, it’s extremely important to take the necessary precautions,” said Patrick Bennett, BBB Director of Community Relations.
+“In this day and age when practically everything is done on the Internet, it’s extremely important to take the necessary precautions,” said Stephen A. Cox, president and CEO of the Council of Better Business Bureaus.
 “Not only are your business’ financials at risk when you don’t secure your banking, but your employees records could be compromised, too.”

 BBB recommends the following guidelines to help you protect the computers you use to access your bank accounts and your online access credentials.